 While I was writing notes from my busy clinic the other day, it dawned on me that the way we describe breast cancer treatments and the various reconstructions can be very confusing.
 In this article, I will try to offer a summary of some of the more common types of surgical and reconstructive interventions.
 I will also try to provide an approach for stringing the procedures together to create phrases that are clear and easy to understand.

 Since I am a plastic surgeon, this summary will focus on breast reconstruction procedures.
 But to accurately describe a reconstruction, it is important to also specify the type of operation that was used to remove the breast cancer and/or breast tissue.
 This is because the reconstruction essentially builds on this initial operation.
-Therefore, part of the aesthetic outcome and symmetry will rely how the breast is removed.
-In other words, the same reconstructive operation may give a very different appearance if it done immediately after a modified radical mastectomy rather than a nipple sparing mastectomy.
+Therefore, part of the aesthetic outcome and symmetry will rely on how the breast is removed.
+In other words, the same reconstructive operation may give a very different appearance if it did immediately after a modified radical mastectomy rather than a nipple-sparing mastectomy.